Skip to main content

 What is the responsibility of the school counselor?

-The school counselor receives the application (MCPS Form 311-15B or Form 311-15C) from the parent/guardian.
-This person will also be the point of contact for the IIS case manager for any school information and concerns.
-After 30 days of beginning IIS, the student’s counselor and/or school team will develop a return to school plan.
+The school counselor provides the application (MCPS Form 311-15B or Form 311-15C) to the parent/guardian after an initial meeting.
+The counselor will also be the point of contact for the HHT case manager for any school information and concerns.
+After no more than 30 days from the inital verification of the condition, the student’s counselor and/or school team will develop a return to school plan.

-Who will determine how IIS will be delivered?
+Who will determine how HHT will be delivered?

 What will happen if my child has an Individualized Education Program (IEP)?